MicrosoftDocs/query-docs/query-languages/dax/evaluateandlog-function-dax.md

 ---
 # EVALUATEANDLOG

-Returns the value of the first argument and logs it in Trace event, DAX Evaluation Log.
-This function applies to Power BI Desktop only.
+Returns the value of the first argument and logs it in a DAX Evaluation Log profiler event.
+This function is fully functional in Power BI Desktop only.
+It acts as a simple passthrough function in other environments.

 ## Syntax